archilex/advanced-tables-docs/README.md

 However, if you have already deployed to your production server, you will most likely need to update your *local* migrations so you don't run into errors when trying to `migrate:fresh`:

-In your `create_filament_filter_sets_table` and your `create_filament_filter_set_user_table` migrations, change:
+In your local `create_filament_filter_sets_table` and your `create_filament_filter_set_user_table` migrations, change:

 `use Archilex\FilamentFilterSets\Support\Config;` to `use Archilex\AdvancedTables\Support\Config;`

+If you wish you can also update the deprecated methods in both migration files:

+Change `$userClass = Config::getUserModelName();` to  `$userClass = Config::getUser();`

-*Reminder: Do **NOT** delete and republish your old migrations if you have already deployed to your production server.
+*Reminder: If you have already deployed to your production server, do **NOT** delete and republish your old migrations.
 Doing this will create new migration files and when deploying to production you will encounter errors as the database tables have already been created.*

 ##### Filter Set Filter